Icinga/icinga-kubernetes/doc/02-Installation.md

 #### Installing via Package

-To install Icinga for Kubernetes outside of a Kubernetes cluster, it is recommended to use prebuilt packages available for all supported platforms from our official release [repository](https://packages.icinga.com).
+To install Icinga for Kubernetes outside a Kubernetes cluster, it is recommended to use prebuilt packages available for all supported platforms from our official release [repository](https://packages.icinga.com).
 Follow the steps provided for your target operating system to set up the repository and install